Project-Somedays/Project-Somedays.github.io/_posts/2025-04-27-wccc-2025-wk-17-resistance.md

 ## 🎓Lessons Learned🎓
 - Hooray!
 My old applied physics degree is finally coming in handy... 🤣
-- Electrical restivity tomography is a pretty awesome technology for detecting the structure of biz from the electrical resistance between electrodes
+- Electrical resistivity tomography is a pretty awesome technology for detecting the structure of biz from the electrical resistance between electrodes
 - Turns out it can be used for fluid analysis in pipes and not just geological surveys
 - I really like science-ish displays